Highly anisotropic magnetism in the vanadium-based kagome metal TbV6Sn6: Conclusions

 \section{Conclusions}

 The synthesis and characterization of single crystals of the kagome metal TbV$_6$Sn$_6$ were presented, and a c-axis aligned, easy-axis ferromagnetic state is reported to form below $T_C=$4.3(2) K. Magnetotransport measurements reveal high-mobility, multiband transport, with a departure observed below $T_C$ likely signifying the onset of an anomalous Hall component.
-Our work demonstrates that $R$V$_6$Sn$_6$ compounds allow for tunable anisotropies and magnetic states on the $R$ sites of 166 kagome metals while preserving a nonmagnetic kagome lattice.
+Our work demonstrates that $R$V$_6$Sn$_6$ compounds allow for tunable anisotropies and magnetic states on the $R$ sites of $R$V$_6$Sn$_6$ kagome metals while preserving a nonmagnetic kagome lattice.
 In the present case, strong uniaxial, out-of-plane ferromagnetism can be engineered via the selection of the Tb ion.
+In contrast to the isotropic Gd ions or in-plane magnetism of the Er and Tm ions in the R sites \cite{02924, Zhang}, TbV$_6$Sn$_6$ exhibits strong uniaxial out-of-plane magnetism that saturates quickly at low magnetic field below 1 T.